-7. Environmental Health Find help with answering environmental health questions
+7. Environmental Health Find help with answering environmental health questions a.

-- a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur because of this proposal?
+If so, describe.

+This is a policy that will be applied to all lands managed by WDFW, so most of the following subsections are not applicable.

-If so, describe. - 1.
-Describe any known or possible contamination at the site from present or past uses. - 2.
-Describe existing hazardous chemicals/conditions that might affect project development and design.
-This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. - 3.
-Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. - 4.
-Describe special emergency services that might be required. - 5.
-Proposed measures to reduce or control environmental health hazards, if any.
+1. Describe any known or possible contamination at the site from present or past uses.

+2. Describe existing hazardous chemicals/conditions that might affect project development and design.
+This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

+3. Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.

+4. Describe special emergency services that might be required.

+5. Proposed measures to reduce or control environmental health hazards, if any.

-1. What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+- b.
+Noise - 1.
+What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?

 2. What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site)?

 3. Proposed measures to reduce or control noise impacts, if any.

-Land and Shoreline Use Find help answering land and shoreline use questions What is the current use of the site and adjacent properties?
+8. Land and Shoreline Use Find help answering land and shoreline use questions a.
+What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
-If so, describe. b.
+If so, describe.

+This is a policy that will be applied to all lands managed by WDFW, so most of the following subsections are not applicable.

+b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses because of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?

 1. Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how? c.
-Describe any structures on the site. d.
+If so, how?

+c.
+Describe any structures on the site.

+d.
 Will any structures be demolished?
-If so, what? e.
-What is the current zoning classification of the site? f.
+If so, what?

+e.
+What is the current zoning classification of the site?

+f.
 What is the current comprehensive plan designation of the site?

-b.
-Noise

 g.
-If applicable, what is the current shoreline master program designation of the site? h.
+If applicable, what is the current shoreline master program designation of the site?

+h.
 Has any part of the site been classified as a critical area by the city or county?
-If so, specify. i.
-Approximately how many people would reside or work in the completed project? j.
-Approximately how many people would the completed project displace? k.
+If so, specify.

+i.
+Approximately how many people would reside or work in the completed project?

+January 2023

+j.
+Approximately how many people would the completed project displace?

+k.
 Proposed measures to avoid or reduce displacement impacts, if any.

-I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any. m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any.
-Housing Find help answering housing questions Approximately how many units would be provided, if any?
-Indicate whether high, middle, or low income housing. b.
+Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any.

+- m.
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any. - 9.
+Housing Find help answering housing questions - a.
+Approximately how many units would be provided, if any?
+Indicate whether high, middle, or low-income housing.

+b.
 Approximately how many units, if any, would be eliminated?
 Indicate whether high, middle, or low-income housing.

-C. Proposed measures to reduce or control housing impacts, if any.
+c.
+Proposed measures to reduce or control housing impacts, if any.